 - For a large crowd, you can prepare the chai a couple of hours ahead of time and store it in a party-size thermos.

 - Alternatively, prepare the water with ginger and cardamom and bring it to a boil.
 Turn off the heat and cover the pot.
-Now when you're ready to make chai, simply add another 1 cup to make up for the evaporation, bring it to a boil again, add tea bags, milk and follow the same process.
+When you're ready to make chai, simply add another ½-1 cup to compensate for evaporation, bring it to a boil again, add the tea bags and milk, and follow the same process.

 Ginger Tea Variations